105 kilometres from the Calgary Tower | West on Hwy 1

 Where to Eat

 The food on Communitea Cafe’s menu is healthy, fresh and satisfying, regardless of whether you’ve been shopping in town or hiking a mountain.
-There is a range of bowls, wraps and sandwiches served throughout the day.
+Expect a range of bowls, wraps and sandwiches served throughout the day.
 We recommend the Buddha Bowl (opt to pay extra for avocado and salmon) or the pad Thai if you’re here for lunch.
 Don’t forget to choose one of the many teas to pair with your meal.

 1001 6 Ave., 403-678-6818, thecommunitea.com